baggepinnen/static_kalman/juliac/README.md

-This demonstration shows how to use juliac to compile a binary that performs Kalman filtering with a model implemented using ModelingToolkit.jl.
+This demonstration shows how to use JuliaC to compile a binary that performs Kalman filtering with a model implemented using ModelingToolkit.jl.

-We include two demos, one where juliaC compiles an executable, and one where juliaC creates a shared library that is called from a C program.
+We include two demos, one where JuliaC compiles an executable, and one where JuliaC creates a shared library that is called from a C program.

 For the executable demo, we perform the following steps: